jepcastelein/marketo-rest-python/README.md

 Programming Conventions
 =======================
 Conventions used for functions:
-* functions mirror as closely as possible how the functions work in the Marketo REST API
+* functions mirror as closely as possible how the functions work in the Marketo REST API; the only exceptions are get_lead_activities, get_lead_changes and get_deleted_leads where you can pass in a datetime directly rather than having to use get_paging_token (which you can still use, if you want to)
 * name of the function is exactly the same as on the Marketo Developer website, but lowercase with spaces replaced by underscores
 * variables are written exactly the same as in the Marketo REST API, even though they should be lower case according to PEP8
 * all required variables are checked on whether they're passed in, if not we raise a ValueError
-* if applicable, functions return the 'result' node from the Marketo REST API response
+* functions return the 'result' node from the Marketo REST API response; if there is no 'result' node, 'success' is returned (which is true/false)
 * if the Marketo REST API returns an error, it will raise a Python error with error code and details, which can be handled in your code through try/except
 * the variable in with the API response is loaded is called 'result' also (so result['result'] is what is returned)